SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 ## Where to find...
 * The toolkit source code can be downloaded from the 'esstoolkit' folder.
 * The latest release can be found in the 'releases' tab.
-The plugin is not yet available in the QGIS repositorym, installation instructions below.
+The plugin is not yet available in the QGIS plugins manager, installation instructions are below.
 * Documentation can be obtained from the 'documents' folder.
 * A sample dataset is in the 'data' folder, for experimenting with the plugin and following the documentation .